shernandez-ucm/qwen_deep_researcher/README.md

 It will provide the user a final markdown summary with all sources used to generate the summary

-## 🚀 Quickstart
+## 🚀 Quickstart (after creating a environemnt)

-Clone the repository:
+Clone the repository then do a cd:
 ```shell
 cd local-deep-researcher
 ```